 2021

-The title suggests that viewers can examine the painting like it is a specimen.
+The title suggests that viewers can examine this painting like it is a specimen.
 "Art is like an experiment" was a central concept to Lindsey’s process when she created this series.
-She invites viewers of her artwork to allow themselves a mindful moment to study each piece because the thought process could improve their mental health.
+She invites viewers to allow themselves a mindful moment to study each art piece because the thought process could improve their mental health.

 Ocean of Oil